Scottie Pippen: Pippen without Jordan (1993–1995)

-A key play occurred in the following Game 5 which changed the outcome of the series.
+A key play occurred in Game 5 which changed the outcome of the series.
 With 2.1 seconds left in the fourth quarter, the Knicks' Hubert Davis attempted a 23 ft shot which was defended by Pippen, who was called for a personal foul by referee Hue Hollins, who determined that Pippen made contact with Davis.
 Television replays indicated that contact was made after Davis had released the ball.
 Davis successfully made both free throw attempts to assist in the Knicks victory, 87–86, and gave the Knicks a three games to two advantage in the series.
 The resulting incident was described as the most controversial moment of Hollins' career by Referee magazine.
 Hollins defended the call after the game saying, "I saw Scottie make contact with his shooting motion.
 I'm positive there was contact on the shot."
 Darell Garretson, the league's supervisor of officials and who also officiated in the league, agreed with Hollins and issued a statement, "The perception is that referees should put their whistles in their pockets in the last minutes.
 But it all comes down to what is sufficient contact.
 There's an old, old adage that refs don't make those calls in the last seconds.
 Obviously, you hope you don't make a call that will decide a game.
 But the call was within the context of how we had been calling them all game."
 Garretson later changed his stance of the call the next season.
 Speaking to a Chicago Tribune reporter, Garretson described Hollins' call as "terrible".
 Chicago head coach Phil Jackson, upset over the outcome of the game, was fined $10,000 for comparing the loss to the gold medal game controversy at the 1972 Summer Olympics.

 In Game 6, Pippen made the signature play of his career.
 Midway in the third quarter, Pippen received the ball during a Bulls fast break, charging toward the basket.
 As center Patrick Ewing jumped up to defend the shot, Pippen fully extended the ball out, absorbing body contact and a foul from Ewing, and slammed the ball through the hoop with Ewing's hand in his face.
-Pippen landed several feet (some meters) away from the basket along the baseline, incidentally walking over a fallen Ewing.
+Pippen landed several feet away from the basket along the baseline, incidentally walking over a fallen Ewing.
 He then made taunting remarks to both Ewing and then Spike Lee, who was standing courtside supporting the Knicks, thus receiving a technical foul.
 This extended the Bulls' lead to 17; they won 93–79.

-In the final Game 7, Pippen scored 20 points and grabbed 16 rebounds, but the Bulls still lost 87–77.
+In Game 7, Pippen scored 20 points and grabbed 16 rebounds, but the Bulls still lost 87–77.
 The Knicks then proceeded to the NBA Finals, where they lost to the Houston Rockets, also in seven games.